SamirChowdhary24/argo-cd-k8s-voting/README.md

 Install KIND
 Script used: scripts/install_kind.sh

-to make .sh file executable.
+to make the script executable and run it:
 ```bash
 chmod +x install_kind.sh
 ./install_kind.sh